igraph/rigraph_revdep_checks/problems.md

 ```
 checking R code for possible problems ...
 NOTE
 plot,markovchain-missing: no visible global function definition for
-  ‘plot.igraph’
+  âplot.igraphâ
 ```
 ```
 checking running R code from vignettes ...
 ERROR
 Errors in running code in vignettes:
-when running code in ‘an_introduction_to_markovchain_package.Rnw’
+when running code in âan_introduction_to_markovchain_package.Rnwâ
   ...

     union